+That depends on what gear you go for, but when you look at it, not as much as you think!
+You can still get the best podcast equipment on a budget.
 With the likes of the PreSonus Audiobox USB 96 Studio Recording Package, you can get a full podcast set up including mic, headphones, XLR cables, software and audio interface from as little as £175.
 If you already have a set of headphones and you just want to mix via the computer – which is fine, a good microphone like the Shure Motiv MV5 digital condenser podcast mic is as little as £95, so you’re not spending a great deal.

-Here’s a few of our best options to give you an idea of prices and how much podcasting equipment costs.
+Here are a few of our best options to give you an idea of prices and how much podcasting equipment costs.

 You’re probably wondering how many microphones you need for a podcast.
 That is essentially down to you, as it depends on whether you think you’ll have guests in your studio.
 If it’s just you in the studio and you’re interviewing people online then you only need the one microphone.

 Here’s a selection of (what we think are) the best microphones for podcasts

-It comes complete with a built-in stand and Micro-B-to-USB cable for connection to a PC, Mac or Android device (with optional Micro-B-to-LTG cable for connection to Apple mobile devices available) so you can enjoy high quality recordings wherever your set up may be.
+It comes complete with a built-in stand and Micro-B-to-USB cable for connection to a PC, Mac or Android device (with optional Micro-B-to-LTG cable for connection to Apple mobile devices available) so you can enjoy high-quality recordings wherever your set up may be.

-You get noise-free vocal clarity as it has been designed to shield against any interference from studio monitors and speakers whilst the detachable wind shield stops all plosive sounds so you can talk freely and enjoy a warmer tone when you’re recording close-talk vocals.
+You get noise-free vocal clarity as it has been designed to shield against any interference from studio monitors and speakers whilst the detachable windshield stops all plosive sounds so you can talk freely and enjoy a warmer tone when you’re recording close-talk vocals.

 If you want to go down the mixer route, there are few benefits here as you have better physical control over your sounds and in some instances, pads to trigger jingles – so it depends on what you need.
 There is a world of options open to you that are currently battling for the title of best podcast mixer, but we’ve picked out 4 that we think you should consider looking at when you’re creating your perfect podcast set up.